EnigmaCurry/code-smore/README.md

 Hello World
 ```

-Encode text and playback as separate steps in a pipeline:
+Encode text and playback as separate steps in a pipeline, playback at 10WPM:

 ```
 ## --morse expects text to already be morse encoded:
-echo "Hello World" | ./morse-quest read --text | ./morse-quest read --morse
+echo "Hello World" | morse-quest read --text | morse-quest read --morse --wpm 10
 ```

 ## Tab completion